tlwilliams895/lchs/src/chapters/strings/special-characters.rst

 Aside from letters, numbers, and symbols, there is another class of characters we can use in strings, known as **special characters**.
-These characters involve special character combinations that all begin with a ``\`` (backslash).
-Special characters allow us to include control characters, whitespace characters, and items that do not appear on our keyboards (like emojis).
+These characters involve special codes that all begin with a ``\`` (backslash).
+Special characters allow us to include control characters, whitespace characters, and items that do not appear on our keyboards (like shapes or emojis).

 Newline and Tab
 ---------------